Your #1 Ferry travel and route comparison guide. Currently in-depth guides and maps for 427 ferry routes in 59 countries.

 All ferry options for travelers to Tunisia

 Ferries to Tunisia depart from both France and Italy.
 The ferries usually run weekly and go all year round.
+All ferries to Tunisia sail to the port of Tunis.

 You can sail with CTN, GNV, Corsica Linea or Grimaldi Lines.

 You can use a booking engine to find the cheapest crossing.
 Check our ferry map below to see where the ferries to Tunisia depart.
-Also, read more here about the rising demand for ferries to Northern Africa.
+Also, read more here about the rising demand for ferries in Northern Africa.

 You may also like: